jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-5/index.md

 - **Paragraph layout shift caused by late-loading fonts** which could be performed earlier using some preload tags.
 - **0.5 second delay to main image** caused by poor image compression.

-Remember these delays overlap in some cases.
+These delays overlap in some cases.

 ## Key issue: Font foundry CSS